-The Local Authority's logo is permitted (if required) but must be installed in the street name (white background) panel and be located at the support end of the street name (in accordance with the requirements of Part 5, Section 2.4 and Figure 2.1 of MUTCD).
+The local governments name and / or logo is permitted (if required) but must be installed in the street name (white background) panel and be located at the support end of the street name (in accordance with the requirements of Part 5, Clause 2.4 and Figure 2.1 of Queensland MUTCD).

 If required, the suburb name may be added below the street name panel.
-The suburb name panel is to form part of the internally illuminated street name panel and must consist of a white legend on a blue (PMS288 - Sultan Blue) background (refer to Figure 23 for an example).
+The suburb name panel is to form part of the internally illuminated street name panel and must consist of a white legend on a blue (PMS288 - Sultan Blue) background.

-If the street is a "no through road" and warrants a "NO THROUGH ROAD" plate (refer Part 2, Section 3.11.2.18 of MUTCD), then the suburb panel of the internally illuminated street name panel is to be replaced with a "NO THROUGH ROAD" panel in black legend on a yellow background (refer MUTCD sign G5-10, for an example).
+If the street is a "no through road" and warrants a "NO THROUGH ROAD" plate (refer Part 2, Clause 4.11.2.16 of Queensland MUTCD for warrants), then the suburb panel of the internally illuminated street name panel must be replaced with a "NO THROUGH ROAD" panel in black legend on a yellow background (refer Queensland MUTCD Part 5, Figure 2.2 sign G5-10).
 If suburb names are not used, a "NO THROUGH ROAD" panel must be provided beneath the street name panel and must form part of the internally illuminated panel.

-If the street provides a link to another street and requires this street to also be included on the street name panel, then the suburb panel (of the internally illuminated street name panel) will be replaced by "TO STREET" (as per MUTCD sign G5-6).
+If the street provides a link to another street and requires this street to also be included on the street name panel, then the suburb panel (of the internally illuminated street name panel) will be replaced by "TO STREET" (as per Queensland MUTCD Part 5, Figure 2.2 sign G5-6).
 This panel is also to have a black legend and white background.
 If suburb names are not used, the "TO STREET" panel must be provided beneath the street name panel and must form part of the internally illuminated street name panel.

 No other advertising, slogans or identifiers are permitted to be installed on the illuminated street name panel.
-Figures from Part 5 of MUTCD are reproduced below and indicate the permitted configurations of the internally illuminated street name panels.
+Figure 5.1.5 provides examples of internally illuminated street name panels.